priyankamunasa/C-Competitive-Programming/README.md

  	If the current number i is even (i % 2 == 0), print it.

 	If i is within the range [21, 60], increment the counter c.

-4.After exiting the loop, print the total count of even numbers between 21 and 60.
+4. After exiting the loop, print the total count of even numbers between 21 and 60.

 **Code:**
 ```c